Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Related Work

 Red teaming has emerged as a central strategy for stress-testing generative models.
 Automated pipelines exist for generating adversarial inputs~\cite{perez2022red}, but researchers emphasize their limited creativity and coverage, making human input indispensable~\cite{feffer2024red}.
 To scaffold human creativity at scale, the Adversarial Nibbler challenge~\cite{quaye2024adversarial} recruited diverse communities to expose vulnerabilities in text-to-image generation, based on the Dynabench~\cite{kiela-etal-2021-dynabench} project.
-In addition, Yeh et al.~\cite{yeh2025exploring} and Deng et al.~\cite{deng2024adversaflow} leverages visual analytic solutions to help red-teaming professionals explore the space of adversarial prompts.
+In addition, Yeh et al.~\cite{yeh2025exploring} and Deng et al.~\cite{deng2024adversaflow} leverage visual analytics to help red-teaming professionals explore the space of adversarial prompts.

 Our approach builds on this line of work but shifts the focus: rather than treating red teaming purely as dataset exploration, we emphasize iterative engagement with models through policy-grounded prompts.
 Prior red-teaming research often assumes a division of labor—dataset curators probe models while developers remain separate, but as LLM development becomes democratized, this separation may not hold.
 Domain experts in vertical applications, small companies, and individual developers increasingly need to red-team their own systems without the infrastructure of large organizations.
 Our workflow supports them by providing structured methods to capture community-specific rules and policies, extending red-teaming practices beyond benchmark collection toward a process accessible even to those without deep technical expertise.